 From the polluters’ perspective, market-based policies are preferable as they offer greater flexibility than do command-and-control policies.
 But, it turns out that from society’s perspective market-based policies have a huge advantage too.
 This is because they are guaranteed to be cost-effective while command-and-control policies are generally not.
 Why?
 When polluters are given an incentive to reduce pollution—whether that incentive takes the form of a pollution tax or a cap-and-trade program—they will seek to minimize compliance costs.
 That is, the policy creates incentives to reduce pollution at the lowest possible cost.
 By cutting units of pollution, the polluter saves money that otherwise would be needed to either pay tax on them or buy permits for a cap-and-trade program.
 Given that polluters are rational profit maximizers (we hope), each polluter will seek to achieve emissions reductions in the cheapest possible way.
 Those polluters that face a higher abatement cost will abate less (and buy more pollution permits), and those with low abatement cost will abate more (and sell pollution permits).
 Thus, these policies use the power of the market to achieve cost-effectiveness.
 Unlike a command-and-control policy, the regulator does not need to know detailed information on all polluters’ abatement costs to decide on a preferred pollution allocation; instead, the regulator can rely on the incentives provided by the policy to control pollution levels while minimizing costs.

 Market-based policies are not necessarily a silver bullet, and the theoretical cost savings may not always meet the expectations completely.
 However, when looking back on prior experience actually using market-based policies in the real world, there is growing evidence that these policies did in fact reduce compliance costs, as predicted by the principles of environmental economics.
-For example, the costs of meeting sulfur dioxide reductions under a US cap-and-trade program were less than half of what was estimated, and Europe’s experience with cap-and-trade for greenhouse gases has been lauded by many as a success.
+For example, the costs of meeting sulfur dioxide reductions under a US were of what was estimated, and Europe’s experience with cap-and-trade for greenhouse gases has been lauded by many as a .
 Going forward, it would be wise for policymakers to capitalize on these robust findings from environmental economics when designing policies to protect the environment.